Confederate States Army: Desertion

-At many points during the war, and especially near the end, the Confederate armies were very poorly fed.
-At home their families were in worsening condition and faced starvation and the depredations of roving bands of marauders.
+At many points during the war, and especially near the end, the Confederate soldiers' families back home were in deep trouble.
+Many faced starvation and the depredations of roving bands of marauders.
+Conditions were worst in North Carolina.
 Many soldiers went home temporarily (A.W.O.L. – "Absent Without Official Leave") and quietly returned when their family problems had been resolved.
 By September 1864, however, President Davis publicly admitted that two-thirds of the soldiers were absent, "most of them without leave".
 The problem escalated rapidly after that, and fewer and fewer men returned.
 Soldiers who were fighting in defense of their homes realized that they had to desert to fulfill that duty.
 Historian Mark Weitz argues that the official count of 103,400 deserters is too low.
 He concludes that most of the desertions came because the soldier felt he owed a higher duty to his own family than to the Confederacy.

 Confederate policies regarding desertion could be severe.
 For example, on August 19, 1862, famed General Thomas J. "Stonewall" Jackson (1824–1863), approved the court-martial sentence of execution for three soldiers for desertion, rejecting pleas for clemency from the soldiers' regimental commander.
 General Jackson's goal was to maintain discipline in a volunteer army whose homes were under threat of enemy occupation.
 While upwards of 100,000 soldiers may have deserted Confederate arms for varying periods and at varying times during the war, it has been estimated that the Confederate Army only executed about 230 deserters over the course of the war, with others suggesting that the figure may have been somewhat higher.
 This contrasts with approximately 147 soldiers executed by the Union Army for desertion, which was confronted with an overall higher number of deserters.